Raja Ram Mohan Roy: Christianity and the early rule of the East India Company (1795–1828)

-In 1814, he started Atmiya Sabha (i.e. society of friends) a philosophical discussion circle in Kolkata (then Calcutta) to propagate the monotheistic ideals of the vedanta and to campaign against idolatry, caste rigidities, meaningless rituals and other social ills.
+In 1814, he started Atmiya Sabha (i.e. Society of Friends) a philosophical discussion circle in Kolkata (then Calcutta) to propagate the monotheistic ideals of the vedanta and to campaign against idolatry, caste rigidities, meaningless rituals and other social ills.

 The East India Company was draining money from India at a rate of three million pounds a year by 1838.
 Ram Mohan Roy was one of the first to try to estimate how much money was being taken out of India and to where it was disappearing.
 He estimated that around one-half of all total revenue collected in India was sent out to England, leaving India, with a considerably larger population, to use the remaining money to maintain social well-being.
 Ram Mohan Roy saw this and believed that the unrestricted settlement of Europeans in India governing under free trade would help ease the economic drain crisis.

-During the next two decades, Ram Mohan along with William Carey, launched his attack at the behest of the church against the bastions of Hinduism of Bengal, namely his own Kulin Brahmin priestly clan (then in control of the many temples of Bengal) and their priestly excesses.
-The Kulin excesses targeted include sati (the co-cremation of widows), polygamy, child marriage, and dowry.
+During the next two decades, Ram Mohan along with William Carey, launched his attack against the bastions of Hinduism of Bengal, namely his own Kulin Brahmin priestly clan (then in control of the many temples of Bengal) and their priestly excesses.
+The Kulin excesses targeted include sati (the co-cremation of widows), polygamy, child marriage and dowry.

 From 1819, Ram Mohan's battery increasingly turned against William Carey, a Baptist Missionary settled in Serampore, and the Serampore missionaries.
-With Dwarkanath's munificence, he launched a series of attacks against Baptist "Trinitarian" Christianity and was now considerably assisted in his theological debates by the Unitarian faction of Christianity.
+With Dwarkanath's munificence, he launched a series of attacks against Trinitarian Christianity and was now considerably assisted in his theological debates by the Unitarian faction of Christianity.

+He wrote Gaudiya Vyakaran which was the first complete Bangla grammar written book.
+It was published in 1826.

-In 1828, he launched Brahmo Sabha with Devendranath Tagore.
+In 1828, he launched Brahmo Sabha with Debendranath Tagore.
 By 1828, he had become a well known figure in India.
 In 1830, he had gone to England as an envoy of the Mughal Emperor, Akbar Shah II, who invested him with the title of Raja to the court of King William IV.